Dear Parents and Carers,

 Curriculum Overview

-In reading we will read ‘Who let the Gods Out’ by Maz Evans which is a modern take on the Greek Gods and Mythologica which helps us understand their historical links.
+In reading we will read ‘The Good Thieves’ by Katherine Rundell and ‘Cosmic’ by Frank Cottrell Boyce.
 We will practise retrieving information, considering language, predicting, inferring and summarising.

-In music, we will learn about notation and will create compositions, using staff notation to record them.
+In music, we will learn about musical theatre and how music can tell stories.
 Those who wish to, can attend Mrs Woolley’s Choir and then attend Young Voices in January.

 In PE, we will be doing gymnastics and invasion games.